wilfoderek/violence-detection-deeplearning/README.md

 # Violence Detection using Dense Multi Head Self-Attention with Bidirectional Convolutional LSTM

-This is the code for the paper
+This is the code for the paper:

 [ViolenceNet: Dense Multi Head Self-Attention with Bidirectional Convolutional LSTM for Detecting Violence<br/>
 Fenando José Rendón Segador, Juan Antonio Álvarez-García, Fernando Enriquez, Oscar Deniz](https://www.mdpi.com/2079-9292/10/13/1601/htm)